Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Appendix

 \textbf{CLUE}.
 We use the weighted K-Means implementation in scikit-learn~\cite{pedregosa2011scikit} to implement \texttt{CLUE}.
 Cluster centers are initialized via K-means++~\cite{david2007vassilvitskii}.
 The implementation uses the Elkan algorithm~\cite{hamerly2002alternatives} to solve K-Means.
 For $n$ objects, $k$ clusters, and $e$ iterations ($=300 $ in our experiments), the time complexity of the Elkan algorithm is roughly $\mathcal{O}(nke)$~\cite{elkan2003using}, while its space complexity is $\mathcal{O}(nk)$.

 \textbf{DomainNet experiments}.
-We utilize a ResNet34~\cite{he2016deep} CNN architecture.
-For active adaptation (round 1 and onwards), we use the Adam~\cite{kingma2014adam} optimizer with a learning rate of 10$^{-5}$, weight decay of 10$^{-5}$ and train for 20 epochs per round (with an epoch defined as a complete pass over labeled target data) with a batch size of 64.
+We use a ResNet34~\cite{he2016deep} CNN architecture.
+For active DA (round 1 and onwards), we use the Adam~\cite{kingma2014adam} optimizer with a learning rate of 10$^{-5}$, weight decay of 10$^{-5}$ and train for 20 epochs per round (with an epoch defined as a complete pass over labeled target data) with a batch size of 64.
 For unsupervised adaptation (round 0), we use Adam with a learning rate of 3x10$^{-7}$, weight decay of 10$^{-5}$, and train for 50 epochs.
 Across all adaptation methods, we tune loss weights to ensure that the average labeled loss is approximately 10 times as large as the average unsupervised loss.
 We use random cropping and random horizontal flips for data augmentation.
-We set loss weights $\lambda_\source = 0.1$, $\lambda_\mathcal{T} = 1$ and $\lambda_{\mathcal{H}} = 0.1$ (Section 3).
+We set loss weights for supervised source training $\lambda_\source = 0.1$, supervised target training $\lambda_\mathcal{T} = 1$, and min-max entropy (for \texttt{MME}) $\lambda_{\mathcal{H}} = 0.1$.

-\textbf{Tuning softmax temperature.} In Active DA, it is unrealistic to assume access to a large labeled validation set on the target to tune hyperparamters.
-To tune the softmax temperature hyperameter for \method that trades off uncertainty and diversity, we thus create a small heldout validation set of 1\% of target data (~482 examples) on the Clipart$\rightarrow$Sketch shift, and perform a grid search over temperature values.
-We select T$=0.1$ based on its relatively consistent performance across rounds.
-As shown in Fig.7 (b) in the main paper, we find this parameter to also translate to good performance on the target test set.
+\textbf{Tuning softmax temperature.} In Active DA, it is unrealistic to assume access to a large validation set on the target to tune hyperparameters.
+To tune softmax temperature T for \method that trades off uncertainty and diversity, we thus create a small heldout validation set of just 1\% of target data (482 examples) on the Clipart$\rightarrow$Sketch shift, and perform a grid search over temperature values.
+We select T$=0.1$ based on its relatively consistent performance (Fig.~\ref{fig:tune_temperature}) across rounds on C$\to$S, and use it across shifts on DomainNet.
+We reiterate that T is an optional hyperparameter that may be tuned for a performance boost if a small validation set is available.
+As demonstrated in Sec 4.5 of the main paper, \method achieves SoTA results even with the default value of $T=1.0$.
+Further, we also find that T generalizes across shifts, suggesting that in practical scenarios it may be sufficient to tune it only on a single validation shift within a benchmark.

 \textbf{DIGITS experiments.} We use the modified LeNet architecture proposed in Hoffman et al.~\cite{hoffman2017cycada} and exactly match the experimental setup in ~\texttt{AADA}~\cite{su2019active}.
 We use the Adam~\cite{kingma2014adam} optimizer with a learning rate of 2x10$^{-4}$, weight decay of 10$^{-5}$, batch size of 128, and perform 60 epochs of training per-round.
 We halve the learning rate every 20 epochs.
-We set loss weights $\lambda_\source = 0.1$, $\lambda_\mathcal{T} = 1$ and $\lambda_{\mathcal{H}} = 1$ (Section 3).
+We set loss weights for supervised source training $\lambda_\source = 0.1$, for supervised target training $\lambda_\mathcal{T} = 1$, and min-max entropy (for \texttt{MME}) $\lambda_{\mathcal{H}} = 1$.